Riku Kano: Light flyweight

 After suffering his fourth loss at mini-flyweight, Kano moved up a weight class for his next bout.
 He was scheduled to face Takayuki Teraji on 2 December 2018.
 Kano won the fight by unanimous decision, with scores of 79–74, 79–73 and 80–74.
 Kano was scheduled to fight Mektison Marganti for the vacant WBC Youth World light-flyweight title on 26 May 2019.
 He won the fight by an eight-round knockout, after Marganti's corner threw in the towel.
 Kano faced the 2018 "Rookie of the Year" light-flyweight runner-up Tetsuya Mimura on 17 November 2019, in his last fight of the year.
 He won the fight by majority decision, with scores of 78–74, 77–76, 76–76.

 Kano was scheduled to fight Ryoki Hirai for the vacant WBO Asia Pacific light-flyweight title on 23 November 2020.
 He won the fight by split decision.
 Two judges scored the fight 116–111 and 114–113 for him, while the third judge scored it 114–113 for Hirai.
 Kano made his first title defense against Takumi Sakae on 23 July 2021.
 He won the fight by a ninth-round technical knockout.
 Kano vacated the WBO Asia Pacific light-flyweight title on 14 February 2022.

 Flyweight

 Kano faced the journeyman Sanchai Yotboon in a flyweight bout on 24 April 2022, in the main event of a Taisei Promotions card, held at the EDION Arena Osaka in Osaka, Japan.
 He won the fight by a second-round technical knockout, due to referee stoppage.
 He dropped Yotboon twice prior to the stoppage, with both knockdowns coming in the second round.

 After successfully debuting in a new weight class, Kano was booked to face Yuga Inoue for the vacant WBO Asia Pacific flyweight title on 3 September 2022.
 He captured the title by unanimous decision.
 Two of the judges scored the fight 115–113 for him, while the third judge scored the fight 116–112 in his favor.

 Kano made his first WBO Asia Pacific flyweight title defense against Daiki Kameyama on 16 April 2023.
+He retained the title by a split decision draw, with two judges awarding a 115–113 card to Kano and Kameyama respectively, while the third ringside official had the fight scored as an even 114–114 draw.

+WBO Flyweight Championship

+Kano challenged Anthony Olascuaga for the vacant WBO flyweight title at Ryōgoku Kokugikan in Tokyo, Japan on July 20, 2024.
+He lost by KO in the 3rd round.